coohom/cloud-docs/src/user_manual.md

 The first step of set the simulation task

-1. You can input task name here.
+1. click here to input task name.
 2. The default setting is No, at this time, click Next to enter the visual configuration interface
 3. Choose Yes to enter the dsl file configuration mode, you can complete the task configuration through the dsl file
-4. click Next to enter the next step
+4. click here to enter the next step

 ![Manage Scene](images/task_set.png)